 Louisiana

 No other American city feels like New Orleans.
-Its food, music, architecture, and rhythms of daily life descend from a Creole, French, Spanish, African, and Caribbean braid that exists nowhere else in the country — and for a retiree who values culture above all, that singularity is the entire draw.
+Its food, music, architecture, and rhythms of daily life descend from a Creole, French, Spanish, African, and Caribbean braid that exists nowhere else in the country, and for a retiree who values culture above all, that singularity is the entire draw.
 It's also genuinely walkable, surprisingly affordable in much of the city, and tax-friendly to retirees.
-But New Orleans demands an honest reckoning with its tradeoffs more than almost any city we profile: hurricane exposure, a below-sea-level setting, real crime challenges, and brutal summer heat and humidity.
+But New Orleans demands an honest reckoning with its tradeoffs more than almost anywhere else on the Gulf: hurricane exposure, a below-sea-level setting, real crime challenges, and brutal summer heat and humidity.
 The retirees who thrive here decide, eyes open, that the culture is worth it.

 On getting around the old-fashioned way